all-of-us/workbench/api/docs/code-structure.md

-# All of Us Workbench API Structure & Technologies
+# All of Us Workbench API Server Structure & Technologies

 The _All of Us_ Workbench API is largely built on [Spring Boot](https://spring.io/projects/spring-boot).
 It also uses [Swagger](https://swagger.io/) for autogenerating REST APIs.